janmarkuslanger/software-architecture-guide/README.md

 # Software Qualität

-Nach ISO 25010:
+According to ISO 25010:

-- Angemessenheit (Functional Suitability)
+- Functional Suitability
-- Sicherheit (Security)
+- Security
-- Benutzbarkeit (Usability)
+- Usability
-- Wartbarkeit (Maintainability)
+- Maintainability
-- Portierbarkeit ()
+- Portability
-- Kompatibilität ()
+- Compatibility
-- Leistungsfähigkeit ()
+- Performance
-- Wiederverwendbarkeit (Reusability)
+- Reusability

-> Bei Qualitätseigenschaften können schnell Interessenskonflikte enstehen.
-So kann die erhöhte Sicherheit für ein schlechtere Performance sorgen.
-Häufig ist nach Priorität abzuwägen.
+> Conflicts of interest can quickly arise in the case of quality properties.
+For example, increased security can lead to poorer performance.
+It is often necessary to weigh up priorities.

-# Software Architektur bewerten
+# Evaluate software architecture

-Im Rahmen der SA lassen sich zwei Dinge bewerten:
+Two things can be evaluated in the context of software architecture:
-- Prozesse
+- Processes
-- Artefakte (Code, Anforderungen, Dokumente)
+- Artifacts (code, requirements, documents)

-Dazu gibt es auch die
+For this purpose there is also the

-- qualitativer Bewertung
+- qualitative assessment
-- quantitative Bewertung
+- quantitative evaluation

 # Relations